Statistically-Significant/ICAV/README.md

 # ICAV

-# EXTRACT the files to a folder and run thr Jupyter Notebook
+### EXTRACT the files to a folder and run thr Jupyter Notebook

+### Make sure packages are installed; no requirements file added

+### Run line 592 to make predictions on specific intervals